 Lateral thinking is best described with traffic.
 If you’re applying critical thinking, you always take the highway, no matter the day, the time, or your personal circumstances.
 Sometimes this is fine; sometimes it strands you in rush hour.
 A lateral thinker will instead pull out a map and trace a different route, pull his bicycle out instead of his car and ride that to his destination instead, or even ask why he needs to go to that particular destination in the first place.

 What’s The Value Of Lateral Thinking?

-Lateral thinking is useful to even the staidest of industries because it offers fresh perspectives.
+Lateral thinking is useful to even the most staid of industries because it offers fresh perspectives.
 Any company is in danger of becoming too wrapped up in the details to take a step back and ask questions about its basic assumptions.
-There’s valid reason for this; if you know, say, your budget and you have a sheaf of market research, it’s a good sturdy starting point.
+There’s a valid reason for this; if you know, say, your budget and you have a sheaf of market research, it’s a good sturdy starting point.